Arshiya-Roofi/vendor-performance-analysis-sql-python-powerbi/README.md

 ## Business Problem

 Organizations dealing with multiple vendors often struggle to track:
-- which vendors generate the highest revenue,
+- which vendors generate the highest revenue
-- which vendors are most profitable,
+- which vendors are most profitable
-- which products have low inventory turnover,
+- which products have low inventory turnover
-- procurement inefficiencies,
+- procurement inefficiencies
-- excess unsold inventory capital.
+- excess unsold inventory capital

 The objective of this project is to build a centralized analytics workflow that transforms raw operational data into meaningful business insights and interactive dashboards for decision-making.